-A joint educational project took place for the first time in cooperation with the Goethe House in Frankfurt (Freies Deutsches Stiftung) from June to September 2013.
-The project was co-initiated by the Frankfurt Bürgerstiftung and supported by Dr. Eckhard Gottschalk, a member of its curatorial board.
+From June to September 2013, the Klassik Stiftung Weimar jointly organised an educational project with the Goethe-Haus in Frankfurt (Freies Deutsches Hochstift) for the first time.
+The project was co-initiated by the Frankfurter Bürgerstiftung and supported by Dr Eckhard Gottschalk, a member of its board of trustees.

-Before the summer holidays, 53 seventh and ninth graders from the Frankfurt Heinrich-von-Gagern Gymnasium visited Goethe’s birthplace where they learned about the poet’s childhood.
-After the summer break, the children were introduced to Goethe’s Weimar period.
-On 10 September 2013, the pupils travelled to Weimar and participated in a joint tour.
-They learned about the daily life and the political circumstances which Goethe encountered when he first arrived in Weimar.
-This was followed by a visit to the Goethe National Museum.
-In various workshops, the seventh graders examined Goethe’s social circle, the so-called »Friday socials«, and ›invented‹ their own scenes.
-Based on their personal impressions, the ninth-grade class staged various themes of the exhibition with the aid of original letters and reports by contemporary witnesses.
+Before their summer holidays, 53 pupils in the 7th and 9th grade classes of the Heinrich von Gagern Gymnasium visited Goethe’s birthplace in Frankfurt and learned about the poet’s early and adolescent childhood.
+After their summer holidays, the pupils were introduced to Goethe’s Weimar period.
+During an excursion to Weimar, they learned about daily life and the political circumstances which Goethe encountered when he first arrived in Weimar.
+This was followed by a tour of the Goethe National Museum.
+The seventh graders learned about Goethe’s social circle, the so-called “Friday socials”, and then “invented” their own scenes.
+The ninth-grade class developed scenes portraying various themes of the exhibition with the aid of original letters and reports by contemporary witnesses.

 The Klassik Stiftung Weimar has collaborated with the Frankfurter Bürgerstiftung to organise these excursions on various themes every year since, based on the motto “literary journey of discovery”.